About Us

 Approximately 15-20 000 tons of alien/invader wood is being exported from Namibia every month.
 This has created jobs and work opportunities for more than 70 000 people.
 The minimum wage is R65.00 per day, whilst the very poor live off R15-R25 a day.
 Namibian Hardwood Pty Ltd. is therefore not only actively involved in removing alien/invader species from Namibia, but has also helped create work and job opportunities for over 500 people, most of who live in poverty conditions.

-For more information, please feel free to visit the following websites:
+Please feel free to visit any of the following websites